Don’t use that tone!

 Take this as an example:

-Corporate and chatty don’t mix, but independently for appropriate businesses, they can have equally positive impact.
-The only time a company should use different tones of voice across their business is if they have strikingly different brands under one umbrella.
+Corporate and chatty don’t mix, but independently for appropriate businesses, they can have an equally positive impact.
+It can be argued that the only time a company should use different tones of voice across their business is if they have strikingly different brands under one umbrella.

 Things to remember about tone of voice: